 Acknowledgements.
-This work was partly supported by funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 641811 (Project IMPREX: www.imprex.eu).
+The authors gratefully acknowledge financial support from the Horizon 2020 IMPREX project (grant agreement no. 641811) (project IMPREX: www.imprex.eu).
 The authors would like to thank the participants of the game who very enthusiastically took part in this experiment.
-Furthermore, we would like to acknowledge L. Crochemore, A. Ficchi, C. Poncelet and P. Brigode for their valuable help with the game preparation and worksheets distribution at EGU 2015.
+Furthermore, we would like to acknowledge L. Crochemore, A. Ficchi, C. Poncelet and P. Brigode for their valuable help with the game preparation and worksheet distribution at EGU 2015.
 Finally, we would like to thank C. Bachofen and everyone who tested and gave suggestions to improve the game during its development.